waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-- the player starts in the abandoned house and will try to move left, then they will try to move up into the attic I have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.

-Or say move around whole map
+- I will be moving around the whole map which will show me moving through an open path e.g. the woods to teh abandoned house, as well as me trying to move through a blocked path e.g. moving through the closed attic, and also me testing all of the map boundaries. when i move between locations this will also change the current location name, description, and the action button name and type
+- i have chosen to go to every location to show the valid and invalid moves and that the player can not leave the map

 ### Expected Test Result

 - when the player moves left this will ba a valid move and they will move from the abandoned house into the hallway, resulting in the current location name, description, and action type changing, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled
+- i have chosen this data because the player can freely move, as well as there being a blocked path

 ---

-- NOTE: I changed the collect button to an action button because i wanted to have different actions for each location
-- e.g. collect, use, open, or none
+- NOTE: I changed the collect button to an action button because i wanted to have different actions for each location e.g. collect, use, open, or none

-## Action button
+## Action button and item being added to inventory

 **VALID** tests what happens when a player clicks the action button when an action is available **INVALID** tests what happens when a player clicks the action button when they are in a location with no action or they dont have the item needed to make the action